Harsher energy regulations seen in Obama's second term

 Miners criticize Obama for not living up to a 2008 promise to develop clean coal technology, arguing that his policies actually preclude the construction of any new coal plants.

 Shares of U.S. coal companies plunged on Wednesday.
-Arch Coal (ACI.N) and Alpha Natural Resources ANR.N ended trade down more than 12 percent, while Peabody Energy (BTU.N) closed 9.6 percent lower.
+Arch Coal and Alpha Natural Resources ended trade down more than 12 percent, while Peabody Energy closed 9.6 percent lower.

 Alpha Natural Resources Chief Executive Kevin Crutchfield argued that the United States, with the world's largest coal reserves, should use what it has.
 "We would hope the administration remains true to its campaign promise to support coal as an indispensable part of our nation's energy mix," he said.